-To create the index, Google has programs called spiders that crawl the web and record information found on those pages.
-It looks at things like keyword phrases, links, page layout, and URL name to help it find the information that needs to be recorded.
+To create the index, Google has spiders that crawl the web and record information found on those pages.
+It looks at things like keyword phrases, links, page layout, and the URL name to help it find the information that needs to be recorded.

-Because Google’s searching its index instead of the internet, real-time updates to your site won’t show up in search results until your site is crawled and indexed next.
-That also means a new post or page won’t come up in the search results until your website is crawled and the new content is indexed.
-The minute you publish a new blog post, it’s live on the internet, but not in Google’s index.
+Because Google’s searching its index instead of the internet, real-time updates to your site won’t appear in search results until it is crawled and indexed next.
+Unfortunately, that also means a new post or page won’t appear in the search results until your website is crawled and the new content is indexed.
+So, for example, the minute you publish a new blog post, it’s live on the internet, but not in Google’s index.